DouglasHeinan/tamarack-treks/README.md

 This project was written mostly in Python.
 I wanted to create a fairly straightforward webpage that utilized a number of my skills.
 To that end:
 * I utilized Flask's Application Factory pattern to create a multi-page web application
+* I used the flask-login library to create standard user and admin functionality such as logins, profiles, and admin oversight
-* I created an effective Python search engine from scratch
+* I created an effective Python full-text search engine with ranked results from scratch
 * I used SQLLite to create a database to store all gear and trail related information on my site
 * Using the Beautiful Soup library, I created a constantly running web scraper to automate database updates
 * I designed each web page myself using original CSS code and some Bootstrap